|

 On our next day in Door County, we headed up north to Washington Island for the day.
 We knew there were some impending thunderstorms later in the day, so we got up really early in hopes we would get some time on the island before they hit.

-After a quick breakfast at home, we drove to the northern tip of the Door County peninsula and got in line for the Washington Island ferry.
+After a quick breakfast, we drove to the northern tip of the Door County peninsula and got in line for the Washington Island ferry.
 The ferry takes you and your vehicle across Lake Michigan to the small Washington Island.
 The ride is a little over a half hour each way, and we loved standing up on the top deck of the boat and watching the waves during the ride.
 Once we got off the ferry, we headed straight to Schoolhouse beach.

 Schoolhouse beach